Obscuretone/obscuretone.github.io/public/posts/en/inevitability.md

 6. generate a targeted draft from that candidate set
 7. keep source bullets and covered skills inspectable

-That makes the draft more useful because it is not free-floating persuasion.
-It is a rewritten presentation of known evidence.
+That makes the draft more useful because it rewrites known evidence instead of producing free-floating persuasion.

 This is where the original screening idea turns into a resume-writing product.
 If the system can understand why a resume does or does not match a job, it can also help rewrite the resume so the real match is visible.

-That is not gaming the system.
 The system already rewards presentation.
 The useful version of EMH makes the presentation clearer without inventing experience.

 ## The Platform Work